pokgak/pokgak.github.io/content/articles/otel-basics.md

 ### Span Exporter

-Once the span is ended, you'll want to send it to a backend service that will store and process it so that you can use it later.
-The sending is done by OTel Exporters.
-There are multiple backend available that accepts OTel traces as inputs but for my testing I'm using Honeycomb.
+After the span ends, you'll want to send it to a backend service that will store and process it so that you can use it later.
+The sending is done by [OTel Exporters][2].
+There are multiple backend available that accepts OTel traces as inputs but such as Jaeger, Zipkin but for my testing I'm using Honeycomb with the OLTP Collector.

 ### Debugging

 For debugging, there's also the `ConsoleSpanExporter` which will print out your spans in the console instead of sending it anywhere.
 I find this very useful to get fast response on what is being sent over but it's hard to do analysis with it so in production environment you should configure the exporter to use other backends instead.

-## Automatic Instrumentation vs Manual Instrumentation
+## Automatic vs Manual Instrumentation

 Now we got the basics out of the way, let's look at how you can start adding spans to your application to build traces.